Artillex-Studios/Documentation/Writerside/topics/AxAuctions-Developer-API.md

     @Override
     public String getName() {
-        // the name of your hook, make sure to use this in the currencies.yml return "ExampleCurrency";
+        // the name of your hook, used for the currencies.yml
+        // this should not contain any special characters - underscores (_) and dashes (-) are fine return "ExampleCurrency";
     }